New Years Deals:

 Electric Unicycle Technical Terminology

-- Cruising Speed: the maximum manufacturer-designed speed on a level, smooth course with a rider weighing 70 kg and no audible warnings.
-This average speed should be from 100% to 33% battery capacity.
+- Cruising Speed: The maximum manufacturer-designed Speed on a level, smooth course with a rider weighing 70 kg and no audible warnings.
+This average Speed should be from 100% to 33% battery capacity.

-- Max Sustained Speed: Unlike cruising speed, this is the speed at which the Wheel can be ridden ‘safely’ with little risk of power cut-outs, but above the [initial] audible alarm.
+- Max Sustained Speed: Unlike cruising Speed, this is the Speed at which the Wheel can be ridden ‘safely’ with little risk of power cut-outs, but above the [initial] audible alarm.

-- Max Speed: the highest speed at which there is still some margin (e.g., 3kph) before the power is cut off (same criteria as above).
-In contrast to the cruising speed, it can be a ‘peak’ figure when the battery pack is fully charged.
+- Max Speed: the highest Speed at which there is still some margin (e.g., 3kph) before the Power is cut off (same criteria as above).
+In contrast to the cruising Speed, it can be a ‘peak’ figure when the battery pack is fully charged.
 Max Speed does not apply to wheels with pedal tilt-back greater than 15°.

 - Braking Distance: the distance required for a 70kg rider to come to a complete stop from a speed of 16kph (a speed at which most Wheels should be able to reach)

 - Range: continuous riding on a level and smooth course with a 70kg rider until the EU generates the “get off now alarm.”
-The manufacturer may choose the speed at which this test is performed but must declare it on the results.
+The manufacturer may choose the Speed at which this test is performed but must declare it on the results.

 - Sustained Power: the continuous mechanical motor output rating that does not jeopardize the battery, control board, or motor.

 - Peak power is mechanical motor output for no more than 10 seconds.
-The battery pack, control board, and motor may experience some transient “stress,” but no irreversible damage or degradation should occur.
+The battery pack, control board, and motor may experience transient “stress,” but no irreversible damage or degradation should occur.

 - WH Rating: The EU defines usable Wh as the energy available from a fully charged cell down to the cut-off threshold set by the BMS/control board.